Where will the Seahawks’ tailback merry-go-round stop this week? Not even Pete Carroll seems to know

 Carroll said giving most of the work to Lacy Sunday was in keeping with a plan the team developed a few weeks ago of deciding to try to pick one tailback and stick with him for a while to see if that might jumpstart things.
 Seattle has spent most of the year alternating tailbacks throughout games.

 “Only so many guys can get it,’’ Carroll said.
 “If we try too much mix then you don’t get enough information.
-I think that was really evident in how we try to go about it this week with Eddie.’’
+I think that was really evident in how we tried to go about it this week with Eddie.’’

 That plan has twice been foiled by injury with Lacy going down after one quarter three weeks ago against Washington and then, after the team activated Davis and gave him the start against Atlanta, Davis being sidelined with a groin injury.

-But Davis should be back this week, Carroll said, leaving the Seahawks to try to decide who to start between Rawls, Lacy, Davis and maybe even McKissic, who in general seems more suited to a third down-two minute back role but has the best per-carry average on the team of any of the tailbacks at 4.5.
+But Davis should be back this week, Carroll said, leaving the Seahawks to try to decide who to start between Rawls, Lacy, Davis and maybe even McKissic, who in general seems more suited to a third down-two minute back role but has the best per-carry average on the team of any of the tailbacks at 4.5 (144 yards on 32 carries).

 Describing the state of the team’s tailback situation Carroll used the kind of terms typically found more often in August when the roster is still being put together.